Looking for innovative, engaging ideas for Canadian Patient Safety Week (CPSW) activities and events? Here’s a list to get you started.

 - A high traffic area (you want to attract as much attention as possible!)

-- Promotional items, such as CPSW pens, lip balm, notepads, tote bags, and lanyards are available from the CPSW online store for purchase.
+- Promotional items, such as CPSW pens, stickers, and notepads are available from the CPSW online store for purchase.

 - Energetic volunteers to man (or woman!) the booth.
 Volunteers can share information with people walking by, discuss the importance of hand hygiene, medication reconciliation, etc. and give out promotional items to interested patients and staff.